 Interviews and Written Assessment

 Applicants will also need to take a written assessment.
-The assessment for Computer Science are required to sit a pre-interview admissions assessment.
+The assessment for Computer Science, the TMUA, is a pre-registration required assessment.
 This means that you will have to register to sit the assessment at an assessment centre near to you (for most applicants this will be your school or college).
-Registration for the pre-interview assessment is separate from your UCAS application and it is essential that you are registered by your centre before the deadline, which is 30 September.
+Registration for the pre-registration required assessment is separate from your UCAS application and it is essential that you are registered by your centre before the deadline, which is 30 September.
 See the University Undergraduate Admissions website for further information about registering for the assessment and more details about the format of the assessment.

 Computer Science applicants who are invited to come to Magdalene for admissions interviews will usually have two subject interviews, each lasting normally about 20-25 minutes.
 The subject interviewers will not assume great computing expertise.
 Very much more interest will be taken in signs of mathematical aptitude and enthusiasm for problem solving.
 One or two mathematical problems (which may be obliquely relevant to Computer Science) will be presented during the interview.